-For many years, science has relied upon fingerprints to identify individuals and also solve criminal cases as they are quite reliable and doesn’t vanish easily off from the finger.
+For many years, science has relied upon fingerprints to identify individuals and also solve criminal cases as they are quite reliable and don’t vanish easily from the finger.
 They even remain until the human body decomposes completely.

 Preliminary Examination of a Dead Body

 Before recording the fingerprints of the deceased, a visual examination of the hand is

 accompanied so as to determine whether the subject’s hands are clean or soiled.